mcraebg/RockPaperScissors/README.md

 # RockPaperScissors
-This is simple console game.
+This is the classical game Rock-Paper-Scissors with final score against the computer :)